 In my view, the biggest advantage is not even advertised: The first time you charge a 1500 Eneloop, it will almost reach the rated capacity of 2000mAh.
 After just two rounds of discharge/recharge, it will reach maximum capacity.
 I’ve also found that maximum capacity of the 1500 Eneloops is higher than the old Eneloops by 1% to 3%.

 Furthermore, 1500 Eneloop batteries now state “minimum 1900 mAh.”
 In my tests, this proved to be true after one round of discharge/recharge for all 8 batteries (low of 1933mAh).
 All were at least 2030 mAh after the second round of discharge/recharge.
 Subsequent discharge/recharge cycles did not increase capacity.

 The 1500 Eneloops typically cost 10% to 20% more than old Eneloops.
 In my opinion, the extra convenience is worth the slightly higher cost.
-List price is $26.99 for 8, but Amazon sometimes sells 8-packs for less than $22:
+List price is $26.99 for 8, but 8-packs can sometimes be had for less than $22:

-XX Eneloop: The 2500mAh XX rated capacity is 20% higher than other Eneloops and most of the competition.
+XX Eneloop (Later renamed to Eneloop Pro): The 2500mAh XX rated capacity is 20% higher than other Eneloops and most of the competition.
 However, they cost over twice as much as regular Eneloops.
 Also note that they can be recharged 500 times and will retain 75% of the charge after 1 year.
 If you value your time far more than your money, these are the batteries for you:

 Best AAA Batteries to Buy

 Everything I’ve discussed about AA batteries applies to AAA batteries, though the smaller size means smaller capacity.
 Some Eneloop battery bundles include AA and AAA batteries in one package at a modest discount to buying AA and AAA batteries separately.